skypjack/entt/docs/md/config.md

 By default, its type is `std::uint32_t`.
 However, users can define a different default type if necessary.

-## ENTT_PAGE_SIZE
+## ENTT_SPARSE_PAGE

-As is known, the ECS module of `EnTT` is based on _sparse sets_.
-What is less known perhaps is that these are paged to reduce memory consumption.<br/>
+It's known that the ECS module of `EnTT` is based on _sparse sets_.
+What is less known perhaps is that the sparse arrays are paged to reduce memory usage.<br/>
 Default size of pages (that is, the number of elements they contain) is 4096 but users can adjust it if appropriate.
+In all case, the chosen value **must** be a power of 2.

+## ENTT_PACKED_PAGE

+Similar to sparse arrays, packed arrays of components are paginated as well.
+In However, int this case the aim isn't to reduce memory usage but to have pointer stability upon component creation.<br/>
+Default size of pages (that is, the number of elements they contain) is 1024 but users can adjust it if appropriate.
 In all case, the chosen value **must** be a power of 2.